 My mom still buys those big plastic buckets of vanilla ice cream.
 She has lived alone for 18 years but she still buys them.
 She says they’re cheaper that way.
 But half way through each bucket, the cats get a treat because the ice cream has gotten crystalized or gummy.
 I swear she really buys them for the cats.
 And the buckets — she likes the buckets.

-No. 7: Eggs are the perfect one-portion package.
-They’re high in protein and other nutrients, and can make a good meal for breakfast, lunch or dinner.
+They’re high in protein and other nutrients and can make a good meal for breakfast, lunch or dinner.
 Make a hot breakfast sandwich with an English muffin, a slice of Canadian bacon and a scrambled egg.
 Top with a slice of cheese.
 Cheaper and better than McDonald’s!
 Good for any meal.

 A stuffed baked potato can include all your food groups in one dish.
 Bake it, split it, add bacon or ham, some cooked spinach or broccoli and top with cheese, then broil for a few minutes to melt the cheese and warm the other ingredients.